Adding Custom Navigation Menus to Your WordPress Blog

 Enter a menu name in the Menu Name field and then click Create Menu.

 After you create your new custom menu, the gray modules to the left become active for you to add new links to your custom menu.

-In the Theme Locations module, choose your new menu from the Primary Navigation drop-down menu and click Save.
+In the Theme Locations module, select your new menu from the Primary Menu drop-down list and click Save.

-This activates your new menu in the theme for display on your site.
-As noted in the Theme Locations module, the Twenty Ten theme supports only one custom menu, defined as Primary Navigation.
+Your new menu in the theme is activated for display on your site.
+As noted in the Theme Locations module, the Twenty Twelve theme supports only one custom menu, defined as Primary Menu.

 Add menu items, such as custom links, pages, and categories, to your new menu.

-Pages: To include existing pages in your menu, scroll to the Pages module and click the pages you want to include.
-After you do that, click Add to Menu and then click Save Menu.
+To include existing pages in your menu, locate the Pages module and click the pages you want to include.
+After you do that, click the Add to Menu button and then click the Save Menu button.

-Categories: To include existing categories in your menu, scroll to the Categories module and click the categories you want to include.
-After you do that, click Add to Menu and then click Save Menu.
+To include existing categories on your menu, scroll to the Categories module and click the categories you want to include.
+After you do that, click the Add to Menu button and then click the Save Menu button.

 Click Save Menu to add your custom menu to your theme.